kimberlie901/Password_Generator/README.md

 [Deployed Application](https://kimberlie901.github.io/Protect-the-Password/)

-## Credits

-N/A

 ## License

 Please refer to the LICENSE in the repo.
+Copyright (c) Kimberlie Guillaume.
+All rights reserved.